stevegraham/twilio-rb/README.md

 Any method that calls the Twilio API will raise `Twilio::ConfigurationError` if either Account SID or Auth Token are not configured.

+## The Account object

+The Twilio API in its current incarnation supports one Twilio account per Account SID, and so the Twilio::Account object correspondingly is a singleton object.

+To access properties of the account the property name should be called as a method on the object itself, e.g.

+<pre>Twilio::Account.friendly_name</pre>

+The first time a method is invoked on the object an API call is made to retrieve the data.
+The methods themselves are not defined until they are called, i.e. lazy evaluation.
+This strategy means that addtional properties added to subsequent versions of the API should not break the library.

+To reload the data when needed `Twilio::Account.reload!` will make another API call and update its own internal state.

+Predicate methods i.e. those ending in `?` map directly to the status of the account, e.g. `Twilio::Account.suspended?` returns true if Twilio have suspended your account.
+Again, all of these methods are defined on the fly.

+The only account property that can be modified via the REST API is the friendly name, e.g.

+<pre>Twilio::Account.friendly_name = "I'm so vain, I had to change my name!"</pre>

+This will update the API immediately with a PUT request.

 ## Making a telephone call

 The API used to make a telephone call is similar to interacting with an ActiveRecord model object.